 Liverpool Care Pathway And Staffordshire Deaths

-These palliative and end of life political agendas would have us believe that our goverment is determined to ensure we all have access to high quality palliative and end of life care.
+These palliative and end-of-life political agendas would have us believe that our government is determined to ensure we all have access to high quality palliative and end of life care.
 If this agenda was built upon an existing high quality health care standard across the country, especially for elderly people, we might be reassured.
 Yet the opposite is true.
-Over recent years the NHS in particular has rushed to install the Liverpool Care Pathway - accused by professionals and public alike of being a pathway to hasten death and cut NHS costs.
-In addition the NHS has demonstrated frightening failures in care of the elderly, as evidenced by the tens of thousands of deaths (yes tens of thousands) in the Staffordshire Hospital debacle, and at least ten other hospitals - according to information now reaching the UKColumn.
+Over recent years, the NHS in particular has rushed to install the Liverpool Care Pathway — accused by professionals and public alike of being a pathway to hasten death and cut NHS costs.

 But the NHS is not alone in its track record of neglect and death.
 Care Homes and Nursing Homes are also implicated in death pathways, usually facilitated by dehydration to assist mental confusion, and thus allow the prescription of a cocktail of drugs for dementia, and starvation to speed the end.